-Trump to be briefed on opioid abuse
+Trump pledges action to combat opioid abuse

 - Trump pledged to make fighting the opioid crisis a top priority during the 2016 campaign

-- Trump created a White House panel
+- He created a White House panel to scrutinize the issue

-Bridgewater, New Jersey (CNN)President Donald Trump is scheduled to receive a briefing on the ongoing opioid crisis on Tuesday, joined by Secretary of Health and Human Services Tom Price and acting Director of National Drug Control Policy Richard Baum while spending time at his home Bedminster, New Jersey.
+Bridgewater, New Jersey (CNN)President Donald Trump said Tuesday a stronger law enforcement response is needed to combat the opioid crisis, speaking at his New Jersey golf club and flanked by Secretary of Health and Human Services Tom Price and acting Director of National Drug Control Policy Richard Baum.

+"It's a problem the likes of which we have never seen.
+Meanwhile, the overall drug prosecutions have gone down in recent years," Trump said of opioid abuse during a briefing on the topic.

+He heralded Price as the person to lead his effort to tackle the issue, and said that no one is safe from opioid addiction.

+First lady Melania Trump, White House chief of staff John Kelly and other top Trump aides -- Jared Kushner, Kellyanne Conway and Reed Cordish -- also attended the briefing.

+Trump did not announce any new policy during the meeting, though the commission he created to examine opioid abuse has recommended a state of emergency to combat the problem.

-Trump pledged to make fighting the opioid crisis, which the Centers for Disease Control and Prevention (CDC) has deemed an epidemic, a top priority during the 2016 campaign, but some opioid treatment advocates have been disappointed by the Trump administration's steps to combat the problem.
+The President pledged to make fighting the opioid crisis, which the Centers for Disease Control and Prevention (CDC) has deemed an epidemic, a top priority during the 2016 campaign, but some opioid treatment advocates have been disappointed by the Trump administration's steps to combat the problem.

 A White House official said Tuesday that the briefing with Price and Baum will provide the President with "an update on the opioid crisis" as the White House works to complete its review of an interim report his Commission on Combating Drug Addiction and the Opioid Crisis.
 The official also labeled the opioid crisis "an issue that he brought to the forefront of the campaign."